 The anger and anxiety, the nightmares and ﬂashbacks, the volatility and emotional distance – they all put huge pressure on veterans and their loved ones.
 Without expert help, PTSD can tear families apart, destroy relationships and devastate lives.
 At Combat Stress, we help families understand veterans’ mental health symptoms, the treatment Combat Stress is providing, the best ways they can help their loved one cope and recover, and how they can support their own mental health too.

-Our research shows that partners of veterans with PTSD can ﬁnd home life so stressful that they risk developing a mental health condition too.
+Our research shows that partners of veterans with PTSD can can be at risk of developing a mental health condition themselves.
+Our research has also indicated that children are impacted and their relationship with the parent with PTSD often suffers.

-We’re therefore helping relatives understand the mental health support they might need.
+We’re helping families understand the mental health support they might need.
 Loved ones can contact our Helpline or read our range of online self-help resources.
-We can also support family members by signposting them to other helpful organisations.
+We also offer a number of services for the families of veterans receiving our specialist treatment, which you can read more about below.

 Combat Stress 24/7 Helpline